bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight-v2.md

 # Configuring Greenlight 2.0

 Greenlight is a highly configurable application.
 The various configuration options can be found below.
 When making a changes to the `env` file, in order for them to take effect you must restart you Greenlight container.
-For informaton on how to do this, see [Applying `env` Changes](#applying-env-changes).
+For information on how to do this, see [Applying `env` Changes](#applying-env-changes).

 ## User Authentication